France's Macron says Europe must be ready for war if it wants peace | Law-Order

 France's Macron says Europe must be ready for war if it wants peace

-French President Emmanuel Macron said on Thursday Europe should prepare for war if it wants peace, calling President Vladimir Putin's Russia an adversary that would not stop in Ukraine if it defeated Kyiv's troops in the two-year old conflict.
+French President Emmanuel Macron said on Thursday Europe should prepare for war if it wants peace, calling President Vladimir Putin's Russia an adversary that would not stop in Ukraine if it defeated Kyiv's troops in the two-year-old conflict.
+I want Russia to stop this war and retreat from its positions and allow peace," he said.

 - Country: